theletterf/english-lang/README.md

 - Resilience: English programs can execute on organic hardware despite severe syntax errors.
 - Polymorphism: English evolves over time without having to refactor existing codebases.

 English's stability makes it ideal for long-term projects where data integrity is more important than precision: The last breaking change in the specifications happened five centuries ago and there are no plans for further major releases.
+English's mantra is "there's more than one way to say it".

 The English community is vibrant, with more than 150 distributions available.
 For a complete list of forks see [List of dialects](https://en.wikipedia.org/wiki/List_of_dialects_of_English).